 The little-known Suzuki Baleno should be more famous - mainly for its roominess and reliability.
-Instead it’s a rare sight on our roads.
-The small 5-door supermini has a smart understated design and a roomy, practical and well-equipped cabin.
+Instead, it’s a rare sight on our roads.
+The small five-door supermini has a smart understated design and a roomy, practical, and well-equipped cabin.
 This Japanese hatchback has few distinctive features or luxuries – it’s simply a well-built and sensible car.

 The Baleno has none of the quirky styles of its Suzuki siblings, the Ignis and Swift.
 In fact, this supermini has fairly anonymous looks, with a neat and tidy design lacking distinctive features.
 That’s fine for many drivers who don’t need the vanity of head-turning looks.

 Perhaps the most exciting thing about the exterior may be its name badge – few car spotters will know anything about the Baleno.
 The car looks fine from all angles though and has a design that won’t go out of fashion.
 Previous generations had an estate version.
-The more recent Baleno only comes as a 5-door hatchback – there is no 3-door option.
+The more recent Baleno only comes as a five-door hatchback – there is no three-door option.

 This supermini has fairly anonymous looks, with a neat and tidy design.

 What’s it like to drive?